+2.2.1 Increased costs recovery

-- 2.2.1 The Council is facing unpreceded challenges to its budgets generally, compounding the on-going challenges to an overstretched adult social care budget.
-The Council has previously committed itself to a Policy position of full cost recovery wherever appropriate. - 2.2.2 Implementation of the proposals creates a new principle of 'catch up and keep up' with increasing costs in current and future years. - 2.2.3 Although in some cases by a small margin, six out of the 10 proposals consulted upon received majority approval (on the basis of paper/online questionnaires); see Appendix A. It is proposed that the Policy adopted includes those proposals which attracted some public support.
+The Council is facing unpreceded challenges to its budgets generally, compounding the on-going challenges to an overstretched adult social care budget.
+The Council has previously committed itself to a policy position of full cost recovery wherever appropriate.
+Arguably, such a position is more important than ever.

-3. OTHER OPTIONS CONSIDERED

-A wider range of proposals for increasing client contributions was originally considered and following the involvement of a Scrutiny working group, a smaller number of proposals was put forward for consultation.
-Following consultation, those matters that received positive support at those being recommended in this paper.

-Please see Appendix D for further details on previous considerations.
+2.2.2 Increased sustainability

+Implementation of all proposals across a full year, is unlikely to raise more than approximately £80,000 per annum in increased costs recovery.
+Whilst this may be considered a relatively modest sum in the context of the overall adult social care budget, implementation of the proposals creates a new principle of 'catch up and keep up' with increasing costs in current and future years.

+2.2.3 Public support

+Although in some cases by a small margin, six out of the 10 proposals consulted upon received majority approval (on the basis of paper/ online questionnaires).
+It might be argued that any support for increased charges should not be squandered.

-4. REPUTATION AND COMMUNICATIONS CONSIDERATIONS
+3. REPUTATION AND COMMUNICATIONS CONSIDERATIONS

-4.1 Reputation
+3.1 Reputation

 Charging for adult social care is a contentious topic.
-A long term funding solution for adult social care has been awaited for some years; the debate regarding the inequity between health care - which is free at the point of access - and social care - which is not - has been heightened in the context of the Covid-19 pandemic.
+A long term funding solution for adult social care has been awaited for some years; the debate regarding the inequity between health care - which is free at the point of access - and social care - which is not - has been heightened in the context of the Covid-10 pandemic.
 In this context, the Council's need to balance the reputational risks associated with action and inaction is particularly sensitive.

-Whilst a longer-term funding solution is awaited, and given the pandemic's impact on other areas of Council income, attending to the sustainability of local adult social care budgets remains imperative.
+For example, there was some criticism during the consultation that the need to raise charges by such significant amounts now results from the Council's failure to take earlier action to keep up with increasing costs.
+Whilst a longer-term funding solution is awaited and given the pandemic's impact on other areas of Council income, attending to the sustainability of local adult social care budgets remains imperative.